aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 .. figure:: include/images/CsH_proj.png
    :width: 100%

+**Exercise**: open the script and try to understand what it is doing.

-As you can see the protocol to choose :math:`\mu` and :math:`\sigma` ensures that the SCDM algorithm is applied to a density-matrix that is made only by Kohn-Sham states that can be projected on the manifold spanned by the PAOs.
+As you can see the protocol to choose :math:`\mu` and :math:`\sigma` ensures that the SCDM algorithm is applied to a density-matrix that includes (with a large weight) only those Kohn-Sham states that have a large projection on the manifold spanned by the PAOs.

 Analyzing the provenance graph
 ------------------------------